The Essential Drupal SEO Modules

 Requires Token

-Doesn't work when a site is off-line
+• Doesn't work when a site is off-line.

-Has a multiple sub-modules
+• Has multiple submodules.

 Basics